Pear and almond crumble (great with feijoas!)

 Great with your favourite yoghurt or kefir or ice cream, and also delicious the next day for breakfast.

-*if you have quinces, lucky you – we have a recipe for poaching them, so you can then add them to something like this (or check out our other quince recipes for making paste and a slow cooked veggie tagine).
+*if you have quinces, lucky you!
+We have a recipe for poaching them, so you can then add them to something like this (or check out our other quince recipes for making paste or perhaps a slow cooked veggie tagine).

 Hints and Tips